DX Logging Software for Amateur Radio

 You can output the reports to the following devices:

 • Active Report Viewer — To the DXtreme Active Report Viewer.
-The Active Report Viewer lets you view and sort reports within Microsoft® Internet Explorer®.
+The Active Report Viewer lets you view and sort reports within Microsoft® Internet Explorer® Version 8.0+ and Microsoft Edge™ in Internet Explorer Mode.

 • Standard Report Viewer — To the DXtreme Standard Report Viewer.
-The Standard Report Viewer lets you view reports in Apple® Safari® and Google™ Chrome™.
+The Standard Report Viewer lets you view reports in Microsoft® Edge, Google™ Chrome™, Mozilla® Firefox®, Apple® Safari®, and Vivaldi™.

-• FTP — Upload your Performance, Bands, and Stations reports to the Web automatically, where you and your friends can access them remotely.1 When accessed from the Web, the reports appear within the Active Report Viewer.
+• FTP — Upload your Performance, Bands, and Stations reports to the Web automatically, where you and your friends can access them remotely.1 When accessed from the Web, the reports appear within the Active Report Viewer or Standard Report Viewer.

 1 — Requires an Internet connection with available Web space.